Dark matter halo

 In modern models of physical cosmology, a dark matter halo is a basic unit of cosmological structure.
 It is a hypothetical region that has decoupled from cosmic expansion and contains gravitationally bound matter.

 A single dark matter halo may contain multiple virialized clumps of dark matter bound together by gravity, known as subhalos.

 Modern cosmological models, such as ΛCDM, propose that dark matter halos and subhalos may contain galaxies.
 The dark matter halo of a galaxy envelops the galactic disc and extends well beyond the edge of the visible galaxy.
 Thought to consist of dark matter, halos have not been observed directly.
 Their existence is inferred through observations of their effects on the motions of stars and gas in galaxies and gravitational lensing.
 Dark matter halos play a key role in current models of galaxy formation and evolution.
 Theories that attempt to explain the nature of dark matter halos with varying degrees of success include cold dark matter (CDM), warm dark matter, and massive compact halo objects (MACHOs).

 Galaxy rotation curve for the Milky Way.
-Vertical axis is speed of rotation about the galactic center.
-Horizontal axis is distance from the galactic center.
-The sun is marked with a yellow ball.
-The observed curve of speed of rotation is blue.
-The predicted curve based upon stellar mass and gas in the Milky Way is red.
-Scatter in observations roughly indicated by gray bars.
-The difference is due to dark matter or perhaps a modification of the law of gravity.
+The vertical axis is the rotation speed about the galactic center.
+The horizontal axis is the distance from the galactic center.
+The Sun is marked in yellow.
+The observed rotation speed curve is marked by data points.
+The predicted curve based on the stellar mass and gas of the Milky Way is in black.
+The difference is due to dark matter or possibly a modification of gravity like MOND.
+The data shown can be found here.

 Rotation curves as evidence of a dark matter halo

 The presence of dark matter (DM) in the halo is inferred from its gravitational effect on a spiral galaxy's rotation curve.
-Without large amounts of mass throughout the (roughly spherical) halo, the rotational velocity of the galaxy would decrease at large distances from the galactic center, just as the orbital speeds of the outer planets decrease with distance from the Sun.
+Without large amounts of mass throughout the roughly spherical halo, the rotational velocity of the galaxy would decrease at large distances from the galactic center, just as the orbital speeds of the outer planets decrease with distance from the Sun.
 However, observations of spiral galaxies, particularly radio observations of line emission from neutral atomic hydrogen (known, in astronomical parlance, as 21 cm Hydrogen line, H one, and H I line), show that the rotation curve of most spiral galaxies flattens out, meaning that rotational velocities do not decrease with distance from the galactic center.
 The absence of any visible matter to account for these observations implies either that unobserved (dark) matter, first proposed by Ken Freeman in 1970, exist, or that the theory of motion under gravity (general relativity) is incomplete.
 Freeman noticed that the expected decline in velocity was not present in NGC 300 nor M33, and considered an undetected mass to explain it.
 The DM Hypothesis has been reinforced by several studies.